kelvinspencer/nanoserver-mysql/README.md

 # nanoserver-mysql
 Windows Nanoserver MySQL Docker Repo

+After install you will see red text with password or you can use mysqladmin to set a new password

 docker run --name mysql -d -it -p 3306:3306 spencerfirmllc/nanoserver-mysql \
 docker exec -it mysql cmd \